Manhattan, the U.S’s most prime real estate

 Wanting the most prime real estate is normal because high-net-worth individuals taking the effort to research and then invest in a different country thousands of miles away would want property values that are stable.
 Like I always tell clients, Manhattan provides stability, not doubling of prices in a year, which is more attainable in an emerging market.

 Contrary to what foreigners think, Fifth Avenue, Wall Street and Central Park are not the measures which determine whether an area is good for investment.
 These are merely touristy areas.
-They are also not necessarily the most expensive.
 We need to look beyond the location and at buildings and apartment lines within a building.

 Manhattan, New York is the United States’ prime area

-The island of Manhattan (also known as New York, New York) is the most prime area of the United States.
-Manhattan is home to the most billionaires, the highest prices per square foot, highest rents and highest household incomes.
+The island of Manhattan (also known as New York, New York) is the most prime and expensive real estate in the United States.
+Within the U.S., Manhattan is home to the most billionaires, the highest prices per square foot, highest rents and highest household incomes.
 Living in Manhattan, identified by the famous 212 phone area code, is a status symbol.

-However, we don’t have the highest number of luxury cars per capita as most Manhattan residents don’t own a car.
+However, we don’t have the highest number of luxury cars per capita as 90 percent of Manhattan residents don’t own a car.
 This is because of the inconveniences of driving and looking for parking.

 Keep in mind that these are averages.
-The most expensive buildings in Manhattan such as One 57 and 15 Central Park West are not in either of these neighborhoods.
+Ultra luxury buildings like One 57 and 15 Central Park West are priced at $6,000 and $8,000 per sqft respectively.